code-sakib/axiopistos/README.md

-# Welcome to your Abstaxion x Reclaim Expo App

-For more elaborate docs, please visit: https://docs.burnt.com/xion/developers/mobile-app-development/zktls-integration-using-reclaim-in-a-xion-mobile-app

-## Get started
+## Get started with Axiopistos(which means reliable and trustworthy is greek).

 1. Install dependencies